 Lens defects, part V: Control ring malfunction

-Photographic lenses typically have at least two characteristics which the photographer should be able to modify, namely the size of the aperture, and the focusing.
+Photographic lenses typically have at least two characteristics that the photographer should be able to modify, namely the size of the aperture, and the focusing.
 With Zoom lenses, a third characteristic is added, namely the focal length.

 Further, specialist lenses (adjustable soft focus lenses, shift and tilt-lenses, adjustable field curvature lenses) may have further controls, that – due to the relative scarcity of these lenses – this article will not cover.
 This article will also not cover the auto/manual focus switches available on many autofocus lenses or other ‘newfangled contraptions’ such as focus limiters or switches for Image stabilisation.